-Psych56L/ Ling51 Fall 2015

-Review Questions: Language & Cognition
+Ling51/ Psych56L Fall 2016 Review Questions: Language & Cognition

-- (1) Terms/concepts to know: Neo-Whorfian, cognitive off-loading, theory of mind, embedded sentence, sentential complement, false belief task, parenthetical endorsement vs. literal statement of belief - (2) Syntactic knowledge includes the fact that some verbs like think and say can take sentential complements.
+(1) Terms/concepts to know: Neo-Whorfian, cognitive off-loading, theory of mind, embedded sentence, sentential complement, false belief task, parenthetical endorsement vs. literal statement of belief

+(2) Syntactic knowledge includes the fact that some verbs like think and say can take sentential complements.
 Social knowledge includes the fact that other people can have a false belief.
-How would a Whorfian label these with respect to cause and effect that is, which is the cause and which is the effect?
-Why? - (3) What evidence is there that having more mental state (or "mind-minded") language in the input is useful for the child's development of theory of mind? - (4) What evidence is there that knowing sentential complements is helpful for passing false belief tasks, but is not necessarily required?
-What evidence is there that suggests knowledge of sentential complements is required? - (5) Think about the difference between great apes and human children on the non-verbal false belief task of Call & Tomasello (1999).
-What is Ciraolo et al.'s (2014) proposal about why there are differences in performance?
-Does it specifically involve language? - (6) Baillargeon, Scott, & He (2010) discovered that very young children (2 years old) could pass a false belief task.
+How would a Whorfian label these with respect to cause and effect - that is, which is the cause and which is the effect?
+Why?

+(3) What evidence is there that knowing sentential complements is helpful for passing false belief tasks, but is not necessarily required?
+What evidence is there that suggests knowledge of sentential complements is required?

+(4) Baillargeon, Scott, & He (2010) discovered that very young children (2 years old) could pass a false belief task.
 What was the main difference between the false belief task they used and the false belief task commonly used in previous research where children younger than 5 failed the task?
+Why might this difference have caused the 2-year-old children to succeed in the Baillargeon et al. (2010) variant of the task, but fail in the previous version of the task?
+(Hint: Think about how children needed to respond in order to demonstrate their knowledge.)

+(5) Is there evidence that children under a year old understand false beliefs?

-Why might this difference have caused the 2-year-old children to succeed in the Baillargeon et al. (2010) variant of the task, but fail in the previous version of the task? - (7) Sigmund has heard that sentential complements are somehow related to acquisition of theory of mind. - (a) Remind Sigmund what a sentential complement is by indicating which of the following sentences below has a sentential complement. - (i) Sarah said that Hoggle was a nasty little thief. - (ii) Hoggle denied it. - (iii) Hoggle denied he was a nasty little thief. - (iv) Sarah later thought Hoggle was very brave. - (v) Sir Didymus congratulated Hoggle on his bravery. - (vi) Ludo and Sir Didymus suggested that Sarah shouldn't face Jareth alone. - (vii) Sarah whispered a secret to Hoggle. - (viii) The fairy surprised Sarah. - (ix) The fairy gleefully shrieked that she had bitten Sarah.
+(6) Sigmund has heard that sentential complements are somehow related to acquisition of theory of mind.

+(a) Remind Sigmund what a sentential complement is by indicating which of the following sentences below has a sentential complement.

+- (i) Sarah said that Hoggle was a nasty little thief. - (ii) Hoggle denied it. - (iii) Hoggle denied he was a nasty little thief. - (iv) Sarah later thought Hoggle was very brave. - (v) Sir Didymus congratulated Hoggle on his bravery. - (vi) Ludo and Sir Didymus suggested that Sarah shouldn't face Jareth alone. - (vii) Sarah whispered a secret to Hoggle. - (viii) The fairy surprised Sarah. - (ix) The fairy gleefully shrieked that she had bitten Sarah. - (x) Sarah was distinctly displeased.